 Net Cash Used in Investing Activities.
-Net cash used in investing activities was \$149.9 million during the six months ended September 27, 2008, as compared to \$288.3 million during the six months ended September 29, 2007.
+Net cash used in investing activities was \$350.6 million during the nine months ended December 27, 2008, as compared to \$372.1 million during the nine months ended December 29, 2007.
 The net decrease in cash used in investing activities was primarily driven by:

 - a decrease in net cash used to fund the Company's acquisitions.
-During the first half of Fiscal 2008, the Company used \$181.7 million principally to fund the Japanese Business Acquisitions, net of cash acquired, and the Small Leathergoods Business Acquisition compared to the first half of Fiscal 2009, in which \$43.5 million was used primarily to fund the Japanese Childrenswear and Golf Acquisition and to complete the minority squeeze-out related to the Japanese Business Acquisitions (see "Recent Developments" for further discussion); and - a decrease in cash used in connection with capital expenditures.
-During the first half of Fiscal 2009, the Company spent \$85.3 million for capital expenditures, as compared to \$93.1 million during the first half of Fiscal 2008.
-The Company's capital expenditures were primarily associated with global retail store expansion, construction and renovation of department store shop-in-shops and investments in its facilities and technological infrastructure.
+During the nine months ended December 27, 2008, the Company used \$46.3 million primarily to fund the Japanese Childrenswear and Golf Acquisition and to complete the minority squeeze-out related to the Japanese Business Acquisitions.
+On a comparative basis, during the nine months ended December 29, 2007, the Company used \$183.0 million principally to fund the Japanese Business Acquisitions, net of cash acquired, and the Small Leathergoods Business Acquisition; - a decrease in cash used in connection with capital expenditures.
+During the nine months ended December 27, 2008, the Company spent \$129.9 million for capital expenditures, as compared to \$151.7 million during the nine months ended December 29, 2007.
+The Company's capital expenditures were primarily associated with global retail store expansion, construction and renovation of department store shop-in-shops and investments in its facilities and technological infrastructure; and - a change in cash deposits restricted in connection with taxes.
+During the nine months ended December 27, 2008, net restricted cash of \$51.7 million was released in connection with the partial settlement of certain international tax matters.
+On a comparative basis, the nine months ended December 29, 2007 included net restricted cash deposits of \$17.4 million.